This is a sponsored conversation written by me on behalf of NatureRaised Farms. The opinions and text are all mine.

 - Remove from the oven and generously sprinkle each piece of bacon with the brown sugar mixture.
 Return the bacon to the oven and cook until crisp and the sugar has melted.
 The exact time will vary based on the thickness of the bacon.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 This is a sponsored conversation written by me on behalf of NatureRaised Farm.
 The opinions and text are all mine.

-So good that it’s dangerous 😅🤣😂
+So good that it’s dangerous ๐ ๐คฃ๐

-I agree! 🙂
+I agree! ๐

 Can the bacon praline be made ahead and put in fridge then taken out the next day